CrossGeeks/GoogleClientPlugin/GoogleClient/docs/iOSSetup.md

 * Install Plugin.GoogleClient package into your Android project.

 ## Prerequisites
-1. Complete the [Google Developer Platform Setup](GoogleDeveloperPlatformSetup.md) to include the required configuration file to you're projects.
+1. Complete the [Google Firebase Console Setup](GoogleFirebaseConsoleSetup.md) to include the required configuration file to you're projects.

 ## AppDelegate.cs
 - On the FinishedLaunching method just after calling global::Xamarin.Forms.Forms.Init():